 If you bought a Lexus from a private seller, things are a bit more complicated.
-Used but relatively new cars may be covered under the original Lexus warranty.
-You can check the vehicle’s CARFAX report or contact Lexus with your vehicle identification number (VIN) to get an answer.
+If the vehicle is used but relatively new, it may be covered under the original Lexus warranty.
+You can check the vehicle’s Carfax report or contact Lexus with your vehicle identification number (VIN) to get an answer.

 Lexus is an incredibly reliable car maker, but its vehicles can still need repairs just like any other car.
 As vehicles age, they naturally start to break down due to consistent use over the years.
 While regular scheduled maintenance will help to extend your car’s lifespan, repair costs are usually an inescapable part of vehicle ownership.

 If you are currently covered under a Lexus warranty, then you might not need an extended warranty right now.
-However, as your vehicle starts to age and near the end of its factory warranty coverage, it’s worth considering investing in extended coverage.
+However, as your vehicle ages and nears the end of its factory warranty coverage, it’s worth considering investing in extended coverage.

 Benefits Of A Third-Party Extended Warranty

 Another benefit of using a third-party company is that most of these companies have a larger service network than Lexus does.
-That means that there’s a much higher chance that you’ll be able to bring your vehicle to your favorite local auto shop for repairs.
+That means that there’s a much higher chance that you’ll be able to bring your vehicle to your favorite local auto shop for any breakdowns or issues.